Tool to write in Reverse Polish Notation RPN: a post-pifex notation which allows to write mathematical expression without parenthesis.

 The notation has the advantage that it no longer uses parentheses, reducing errors, and is sometimes faster than a normal calculation.
 RPN is also used in some programming languages like Forth, but also in HP calculators and in some scientific computations where the gain up and computation time can be interesting.

 dCode retains ownership of the "Reverse Polish Notation" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "Reverse Polish Notation" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, translator), or the "Reverse Polish Notation" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Reverse Polish Notation" are not public, same for offline use on PC, tablet, iPhone or Android !
+Any algorithm for the "Reverse Polish Notation" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Reverse Polish Notation" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Reverse Polish Notation" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.